-In response to the recent unjustified killing of George Floyd (as well as countless others) and the subsequent protests across the nation, the City of Carpinteria ('City') adopted Resolution No. 5981, attached hereto as Attachment A, to condern the unjustified use of force and brutality against Black people, people of color and all marginalized communities including LGBTO-in individual by law enforcement and to stand in solidantly with protestors of systemic racism in our country.
+In response to the recent unjustrified killing of George Floyd (as well as countless others) and the subsequent protests across the nation, the City of Carpinteria ("City") adopted Resolution No. 5981, attached hereto as Altachment A. to condemn the unjustrified use of force and brutality against Black people, people of color and all marginalized communities including LGBT or individuals by law enforcement and to stand in solidarity with protestors of systemic racism in our country.

-By adopting Resolution No. 5981, the City has joined municipalities and local governments across the country in recognizing, and focusing on community engagement around racial equity issues, including linentional policy-making that reduces racial inequilies and promotes community transparency and trust.
-The City's action also aligns with state and nationwide focus on these critical issues which are detrimental not only to particular racial groups, but liso to the broader economic and social well-being of the entire community.
+By adopting Resolution No. 5981, the City has joined municipalities and local governments across the country in recognizing, and focusing on community engagement around racial equity issues, including intentional policy-making that reduces racial inequities and promotes community transperency and trust.
+The City's action also aligns with state and nationwide focus on these critical issues which are detrimental not only to particular racial groups, but also to the broader economic and social well-being of the entire community.
 On June 15, 2020 Gov. Gavin Newsom's Task Force on Business and Jobs Recovery issued an open letter, noting the effects of structural racism on society, including the economy, and urging action for a more inclusive and resilient economy.
-The letter outlines how people of color are disproportionately impacted by economic uncertainty, unemployment, and raciam in policing, and highlights the income gaps across ethnicity, gender and ability that persist in our state.
-It notes, 'taking a stand against racism is not just a moral imperative for our collective future, but an economic one.
+The letter outlines how people of color are disproportionately impacted by economic uncertainty, unemployment, and racism in policing, and highlights the income gaps across ethnicity, gender and ability that persist in our state.
+It notes, "taking a stand against racism is not just a moral imperative for our collective future, but an economic one.
 The discrimination inflicted upon Black Americans has entrenched discrimination that harms other people of color-leaving them, and our entire economy, vulnerable to a shock like the COVID-19 crisis."
-Moreover, 'recovering from COVID-18 also presents an opportunity to re-imagine our society and economy by striking out against injustice."
+Moreover, "recovering from COVID-19 also presents an opportunity to re-imagine our society and economy by striking out against injustice."

-society and economy by striking out against injustice."
-The City is home to many minorities, indigenous people, and people of color, including a vibrant Hispanic and Laino comprising approximately 45% of our population.1 As memorialized in Resolution No. 5981, the City Iself if not immune from a history of injustice towards racial immorities and commits to engage in a process that actively promotes racial equity within the City's population by reviewing and improving existing policies and subsequently reviewing and/or implementing mew policides, acids the tollowing three general categories: (1) commiting to collaborate with law enforcement to further community-oriented policing, built thus with the community and ensure the safety of all community-oriented policing, built thus with the community and ensure the safety of all community-oriented policing, built thus with the community and ensure the safety of all community-oriented policing, built must with its active schwise City government and ensure the equitable distribution of resources and publices into City government and ensure the equitable distribution of resources and amplifying minority-owned businesses, community groups and non-protif organizations within the City and broader community (see Resolution No. 5981, § 4).
+The City is home to many minorities, indigenous people, and people of color, including a vibrant Hispanic and Latino comprising approximately 45% of our population.
+As memorialized in Resolution No. 5981, the City itself if not immune from a history of injustice lowards reacial minorities and commists to engage in a process that actively promotes racial equity within the City's population by reviewing and improving existing policies and subsequently revising and/or implementing new policies, and another programs to combat identified sources of injustice.
+Specifically, through its adoption of Resolution No. 5981, the City made several key committents which can be organized into the following three general categories: (1) committing to collaborate with law enforcement to further community-oriented policing, build trust with the community and ensure the safety of all community members (see Resolution No. 5981, § 4), (2) committing to review and revise City policies to incorporate antiraciat policies into City government and ensure the equitable distribution of resources and public services (see Resolution No. 5981, § 5); and (3) collaborating with, supporting, and amplifying minority-owned businesses, community groups and non-profit organizations within the City and broader community (see Resolution No. 5981, § 7).

-The purpose of this agenda matter is to create an opportunity for the City Council to discuss and identify next steps to furthering the commitments of addressing systemic racism and inequality through City government included in Resolution No. 5981.
+The purpose of this agende matter is to create an opportunity for the City Council to discuss and identify next steps to furthering the commitments of addressing systemic racism and inequality through City government included in Resolution No. 5981.